|

 A promising future for research

-- Discovery of W and Z bosons (1983) : Confirmed electroweak theory, merging two of the four fundamental forces.
+- Discovery of W and Z bosons (1983) : Confirmed the electroweak theory, merging two of the four fundamental forces.

 - Discovery of the Higgs boson (2012) : Validated the Higgs mechanism and explained why some particles have mass.